 - You only have 3 gigabytes of disk space for your site, so if you want to start a photography blog or something media heavy, you’ll exceed the space available in a few months.

 - Users are not allowed to monetize their sites with their own ads.

 - You can’t accept payments on the free plan so if you plan on selling services and products, you’ll have to upgrade immediately.

 WordPress.org Pros and Cons

 When talking about WordPress.org, you have to mention its flexibility.
-This is an open-source program, which means you can customize it according to your own liking.
-That’s why a vast majority of top 100 blogs on the Internet are powered by it.
+This is an open-source platform, which means you can customize it according to your own liking.
+That’s why the vast majority of the top 100 blogs on the Internet are powered by it.

 We mentioned “technical skills” when talking about WordPress.org before; don’t get us wrong – you don’t have to be a tech-wiz to set up and operate a WordPress website.
 However, you still need some technical skills or some assistance to do it.

 Running a WordPress.org site involves a few things, such as web hosting, manual backup, updates, domain names, spam control, maintenance, security, and more.
 There are tutorials online that can help you learn how to maintain it.
 But you need to be willing to put in some serious work.

 - You’re the sole owner of your site and you’re the only one responsible for its content.